jedazard/PRIMsrc/README.md

 =========================
 Documentation and Manual:
 =========================
 All the codes are in the R folder and a manual (PrimSRC.pdf) details the end-user (and internal) functions.
-At this stage and for simplicity, there are only one end-user function (sbh) and 5 end-user plotting functions (plot_****).
+At this stage and for simplicity, there are only one end-user function (sbh), 5 end-user plotting functions (plot_****) and 2 end-user datasets (synthetic and real).
 See the "PrimSRC-package" introduction section of the manual for more details and examples of use.

 =============
 Installation: